Kentik for AWS

 Note: As noted earlier, AWS allows you to set up a VPC Flow Log for a VPC, a subnet, or a network interface.
 Both the list above and the topics below describe these tasks using a VPC as the example.
 Individual steps in these tasks may vary slightly if you are instead enabling logging from a subnet or interface.
 For details, please refer to the AWS documentation topic Creating a Flow Log that Publishes to Amazon S3.

-Clouds in the Portal
+Cloud Exports in the Portal

 - Each of these cloud devices will represent all VPCs, subnets, and/or interfaces that publish logs to one destination log folder in the bucket.